 Workaround fix for WP-CLI

-I’m heavy WP-CLI user.
+I’m a heavy WP-CLI user.
 With the old version of Local it wasn’t possible to use WP-CLI directly.
-Instead it required to be used within Local’s custom SSH wrapper which was annoying.
-Well with the new version, it’s totally possible to use WP-CLI directly from the regular command line.
+Instead it needed to be used within Local’s custom SSH wrapper which was annoying.
+With the new version, it’s totally possible to use WP-CLI directly from the regular command line.

 That said I did initially run into a roadblock where WP-CLI commands resulted with: